beginaid/ComplexNMF/README.md

 <br>

 ## Complex NMF
-As the case of NMF, please prepare the spectrigram with ndarray.
-At the same time, make the initial values as fixed matrix.
-Then the activation matrix is initialized using the same way as NMF while phase matrix is initialized as follows.
+As the case of NMF, please prepare the spectrogram with ndarray.
+At the same time, make the initial values as a fixed matrix.
+Then the activation matrix is initialized using the same way as NMF while the phase matrix is initialized as follows.
 It is based on the original paper of complex NMF[2].

 <br>